kstenerud/go-subvert/README.md

 Subvert
 =======

-Package subvert provides functions for subverting go's type system and exposing its internals.
+Package subvert provides functions to subvert go's type protections and expose unexported values & functions.

+This is not a power to be taken lightly!
+It's expected that you're fully versed in how the go type system works, and why there are protections and restrictions in the first place.
+Using this package incorrectly will quickly lead to undefined behavior and bizarre crashes, even segfaults or nuclear missile launches.

+YOU HAVE BEEN WARNED!

+#### Note:

 As this package modifies internal type data, there's no guarantee that it will continue to work in future versions of go (although an incompatible